kormax/apple-vas/README.md

    ```
    4f53452e5641532e3031
    ```
-AID value is a HEX representation of ASCII string "OSE.VAS.01".
+AID value is a HEX representation of ASCII string `OSE.VAS.01`.

 This AID is also used by [Google Smart Tap](https://github.com/kormax/google-smart-tap):

-The ususal implementation for most readers is to select OSE.VAS.01 in order to detect what wallet provider is available on device (stored in TLV tag `50`), if "ApplePay" is the value, then we have a device with Apple Wallet.
+The ususal implementation for most readers is to select `OSE.VAS.01` in order to detect what wallet provider is available on device (stored in TLV tag `50`), if `ApplePay` is the value, then we have a device with Apple Wallet.

 # Modes